 Precious Metals: A Jewelry Care, Cleaning and Purchasing Guide

-Precious Metals have played an integral role in jewelry, the arts, currencies and trade since before the beginning of recorded history.
+Precious metals have played an integral role in jewelry, the arts, currencies and trade since before the beginning of recorded history.
 Precious metal jewelry has maintained a significant symbolic value, in addition to high economic value, for thousands of years.

-Cleaning, Storage and Proper Precious Metal Jewelry Care
+Cleaning, Storage and Jewelry Care

 Through proper cleaning, care and elemental exposure, precious metal jewelry can be preserved for future generations to enjoy.